Table of contents:

 The working plan must be accepted by the host university/institution and cannot be older than 3 months when submitting the application.
-Please note that you need to submit both the letter of acceptance and the working plan approved by the host institution before the deadline.
+Please note that you need to submit both the letter of acceptance and the working plan approved by the host institution.
 When evaluating the application, the selection committee considers the working plan but also the fact whether the host university can accept the applicant (and under what conditions).

 The only exception regarding the working plan is given to those who apply for courses/studies where they have to pass a personal interview or admission tests before they are accepted.
 In that case, they, too, have to submit at least a draft of the working plan (to be later approved by the host institution).